guax/weasel/README.md

 Chance of Mutation
 ------------------

-Playing with the variables I found that exists a threshold when the mutation helps you to get to the desired output.
+Playing with the variables I found the existance of a threshold when the mutation helps you to get to the desired output faster.
 Any lower or higher will turn the mutations not fast enough or too destructive to achieve any result.

-As you increase the chance of mutation more generations are needed because a lot of "reverse" evolution happens, there is a threshold.
+As you increase the chance of mutation more generations are needed because a lot of "reverse" evolution happens.
 That remembered me of a [TEDx talk](http://www.youtube.com/watch?v=BBao3D6sBto) I saw last year that presents this threshold as one of the factors that allow life to thrive.